 Frequently Asked Questions

 Any project created through Americana is made public under a Creative Commons Attribution-NonCommercial 2.0 Generic (CC BY-NC 2.0) license.
-This means that anyone can use and share it for non-commercial purposes, as long as proper credit is given.
+This means that anyone can use and share it for non-commercial purposes, as long as proper credit is given to the author (you).
 The authors of a project or exhibition retain copyright over their text, and are free to reuse, republish, and withdraw their project from Americana as they please.

 The John Carter Brown Library is steadfast in its dedication to the enduring digital preservation of Americana projects.
 This ensures that, if ever a need arises for JCB to transition Americana to a different information architecture in the future, the projects highlighted by Americana will be accorded the same meticulous care as all other digital content curated by the JCB.

 While the John Carter Brown Library and Americana strive for the highest degree of reliability, like all digital platforms, occasional technological hiccups, including unexpected downtime or data disruption, can occur.
-As a proactive measure, we recommend users keep personal backups and employ good security practices.
+As a proactive measure, we recommend users keep personal backups, such as a list of items used and personal copies of descriptive texts, and employ good security practices.
 We aim to provide as seamless an access experience as possible, but there may be rare moments when uninterrupted access is challenged.
 We truly appreciate your understanding and assure you that your use of the library's resources is valued.
 Remember, our commitment is always to your service, and we navigate these digital landscapes together.

 While we are in the process of crafting a comprehensive framework for inter-institutional collaborations, there's a multitude of avenues for your library, museum, or department to engage with Americana.